 DISCLOSURE OF significant FINANCIAL INTERESTS

-Investigators must disclose all SFI related to their Institutional Responsibilities (or certify no SFI) by completing the PHS SFI Disclosure Form and submit it to their Administrative Head and Dean for initial review.
+Investigators must disclose all SFI related to their Institutional Responsibilities (or certify no SFI) by completing the SFI Disclosure Form and submit it to their Administrative Head and Dean for initial review.

-PHS proposal submission.
-Investigators must have a current (within the last 12 months) PHS SFI Disclosure Form on file with the University prior to submitting a Research proposal to PHS as a principal or subrecipient Investigator.
-A copy of the PHS SFI Disclosure Form is routed with the Proposal Transmittal Form to Sponsored Programs Administration (SPA).
+PHS, NSF or other sponsors proposal submission.
+Investigators must have a current (within the last 12 months) SFI Disclosure Form on file with the University prior to submitting a Research proposal to PHS, NSF or other sponsors as a principal or subrecipient Investigator.
+A copy of the SFI Disclosure Form is routed with the Proposal Transmittal Form to Sponsored Programs Administration (SPA).
 (The disclosure does not require review by the Administrative Head and Dean until funding has been awarded, unless otherwise required under Policy 151.1.)

 Annual disclosure.
-Investigators participating in PHS-funded Research are required to submit to their Administrative Head and Dean an updated disclosure at least annually by submission of the PHS SFI Disclosure Form.
+Investigators participating in PHS, NSF or other sponsorfunded Research are required to submit to their Administrative Head and Dean an updated disclosure at least annually by submission of the SFI Disclosure Form.
 New investigators must disclose within 30 days of their initial appointment or employment.
-The disclosure must be reviewed, managed, and reported to PHS when necessary, within 60 days of employment.
+The disclosure must be reviewed, managed, and reported to PHS, NSF or other sponsor when necessary, within 60 days of employment.

 New SFI.
-Investigators participating in, or applying for PHS-funded Research are required to submit an updated disclosure within 30 days of discovery or acquisition (e.g., through purchase, marriage, or inheritance) of a new SFI.
-The disclosure must be reviewed, managed, and reported to PHS when necessary, within 60 days of identification.
+Investigators participating in, or applying for PHS, NSF or other sponsorfunded Research are required to submit an updated disclosure within 30 days of discovery or acquisition (e.g., through purchase, marriage, or inheritance) of a new SFI.
+The disclosure must be reviewed, managed, and reported to PHS, NSF or other sponsor when necessary, within 60 days of identification.

 Travel.
-Investigators participating in, or applying for PHS-funded Research are also required to disclose any reimbursed or sponsored travel related to their Institutional Responsibilities as defined under 2.11.5 above.
+Investigators participating in, or applying for PHS, NSF or other sponsor-funded Research are also required to disclose any reimbursed or sponsored travel related to their Institutional Responsibilities as defined under 2.11.5 above.
 Such disclosures must include, at a minimum: the purpose of the trip, identity of the sponsor/organizer, destination, duration, and monetary value, if known.
 The Administrative Head determines if additional information is needed (e.g., the monetary value if not already disclosed) to determine whether the travel constitutes a FCOI with the Investigator’s Research.

 REVIEW OF SFI DISCLOSURE

-Prior to expenditure of PHS funds, the review and management of any FCOI must be complete, and a copy of the documentation forwarded to SPA.
-SPA will report any identified FCOI to the PHS agency.
+Prior to expenditure offunds, the review and management of any FCOI must be complete, and a copy of the documentation forwarded to SPA.
+SPA will report any identified FCOI to the PHS, NSF or other applicableagency.
 If the proposal does not result in an award, FCOI disclosures will be returned to the Administrative Head and Dean for further action if required under Policy 151.1.

-If the Investigator has certified that he/she has no SFI to disclose, the Administrative Head and Dean, if they are in agreement with the Investigator’s disclosure, sign the PHS SFI Disclosure Form, acknowledging receipt and agreement, and sending a copy to SPA.
+If the Investigator has certified that he/she has no SFI to disclose, the Administrative Head and Dean, if they are in agreement with the Investigator’s disclosure, sign the SFI Disclosure Form, acknowledging receipt and agreement, and sending a copy to SPA.

-When the Investigator has disclosed SFI, the Administrative Head and Dean must review the PHS SFI Disclosure Form(s) before the expenditure of funds.
+When the Investigator has disclosed SFI, the Administrative Head and Dean must review the SFI Disclosure Form(s) before the expenditure of funds.
 This review is to determine whether:

-The SFI reasonably appears to be related to the PHS Research (e.g., if the SFI could be affected by the PHS Research, or is in an entity whose financial interests could be affected by the Research); and
+The SFI reasonably appears to be related to the funded Research (e.g., if the SFI could be affected by the Research, or is in an entity whose financial interests could be affected by the Research); and

-The interest constitutes a FCOI (e.g., a SFI that may directly and significantly affect the design, conduct, or reporting of PHS-supported Research).
+The interest constitutes a FCOI (e.g., a SFI that may directly and significantly affect the design, conduct, or reporting of PHS, NSF or other sponsor-supported Research).

-If the SFI is either found to not be related to the PHS Research, or does not involve a potential FCOI, the Administrative Head and Dean sign the PHS SFI Disclosure Form, forwarding a copy to SPA; no further action is needed.
+If the SFI is either found to not be related to the funded Research, or does not involve a potential FCOI, the Administrative Head and Dean sign the SFI Disclosure Form, forwarding a copy to SPA; no further action is needed.